easbarba/lar/README.md

 # HOME
-  All configuration dotfiles that should be mirror'ed into $HOME directory.
+  Unix software dotfiles that I use daily, it follows $HOME structure to easily mirror late on in a freshly install, I use my own dotfiler *gota* to achieve a minimal reproducibility.

 ## Documents
-  Study annotations as org-mode literate programming documents.
+  Study annotations in org-mode literate documents.

   info: https://orgmode.org/worg/org-contrib/babel/how-to-use-Org-Babel-for-R.html

 ## .local/bin
-  Miscellaneous scripts to aid bootstraping services and utilities on a freshly Debian install.

-  Usually bash, guile and awk scripts.
+  Miscellaneous scripts to aid bootstraping services and random utilities on a Debian box, usually bash, guile and awk scripts.

 ## [Guix](https://guix.gnu.org)
-  I heavily rely on Guix toolings, so there may be lots of weird files running on it :)
+  I like to try experimental branches of software and its deps, with Guix that easily achieved with a single file, just amazing. :)

   info: https://guix.gnu.org